13. THE VALUE OF LIFE (Optimism And Pessimism)

 13.3 Pain Outweighs Pleasure (selfless service)

-Hartmann tries to justify pessimism and then use it as the foundation for ethics in a very different way.
+Hartmann tries to justify pessimism and then use it as a foundation for ethics in a very different way.
 He follows a favorite modern trend and attempts to base his worldview on experience.
 By observing life he wants to discover whether there is more pleasure or more pain in the world.
 He reviews before the court of reason whatever appears to people as good or fortunate, in order to show that on closer inspection all so-called satisfaction turns out to be illusion.
 It is illusion to believe that we have sources of happiness and satisfaction in health, youth, freedom, sufficient income, love (sexual satisfaction), compassion, friendship and family life; in self-esteem, honor, fame, power, religious education, pursuit of science and of art, hope of life after death, or participation in cultural progress.
 When looked at soberly, every enjoyment brings much more evil and misery into the world than pleasure.
 The displeasure of a hangover is always greater than the pleasure of intoxication.
 Pain far outweighs pleasure in the world.
 No person, even the relatively happiest one, if asked, would want to go through this miserable life a second time.
 Since Hartmann does not deny the existence of an ideal factor (wisdom) in the world, and even gives it equal standing with blind urge (will), he can credit the creation of the world to his Absolute Being only by allowing pain to serve a wise world purpose.
 Now, since he sees the life of the world as a whole as identical with the life of God, all pain is nothing but God's pain.
 A Being that is all-wise can only have as its goal release from suffering and, since all existence is suffering, that means release from existence.
 The world was created with the purpose of transforming existence into the far better non-existence.
 The course of the world is a continuous struggle against God's pain, which will finally end with the annihilation of all existence.
 Therefore, human morality is participation in the annihilation of existence.
 God has created the world so that through it he can free himself from his infinite pain.
 According to Hartmann, that pain must “in a sense be regarded as an itching eruption on the Absolute.”
 Through this itching eruption, the unconscious healing power of the Absolute frees itself from an inner illness; or we may think of it “as a painful poultice that the All-One Being applies to itself, in order first to draw the inner pain outward and then remove it altogether.”
 Human beings are part of the world.
 God suffers in them.
 He created them in order to disperse his infinite pain.
 The pain that each one of us suffers is only a drop in the infinite ocean of God’s pain (Hartmann, Phenomenology of Moral Consciousness).

 The human being must steep himself in the knowledge that the pursuit of individual satisfaction (egoism) is foolish.
 He ought to be guided solely by the task of dedicating himself to the redemption of God through selfless service to world progress.
 The Pessimism of Hartmann, in contrast to the Pessimism of Schopenhauer (universal idleness), leads to activity devoted to a lofty task.